 By JONATHAN LEMIRE, KEVIN FREKING and ZEKE MILLER Associated Press

-The president landed in Pittsburgh on Wednesday to unveil what would be a hard-hatted transformation of the U.S. economy as grand in scale as the New Deal or Great Society programs that shaped the 20th century.
+Speaking at a carpenters union training center in Pittsburgh, Biden drew comparisons between his hard-hatted proposed transformation of the U.S. economy and the space race — and promised results as grand in scale as the New Deal or Great Society programs that shaped the 20th century.

-White House officials say the spending over eight years would generate millions of new jobs as the country shifts away from fossil fuels and combats the perils of climate change.
-It is also an effort to compete against the technology and public investments made by China, which has the world’s second-largest economy and is fast gaining on the United States’ dominant position.
+White House officials say the spending would generate those jobs as the country shifts away from fossil fuels and combats the perils of climate change.
+It is also an effort to compete with the technology and public investments made by China, which has the world’s second-largest economy and is fast gaining on the United States’ dominant position.